 - 20. The Commission has noted that the supply of ATF from the refineries to the airports involves various steps, such as supply of ATF from the refineries to the airports; storage at the airports in tanks and distribution which entails delivery of ATF from the storage to the aircrafts.
 These steps are linked and constitute the supply chain necessary for the ATF supply to the aircrafts at the airports.
 Therefore, each of the steps necessary to supply ATF to the Mumbai airport could constitute a market or be treated as related markets.
 However, in this regard the Commission has noted that the Off-site infrastructure owned by the Oil PSUs are connected on end to end basis from refineries to Mumbai Airport and, therefore, it is not physically feasible to allow access to the Off-site infrastructure to any other ATF supplier.
 The Commission has, therefore noted that the relevant market in respect of the proposed combination would be the infrastructure facilities at the CSIA for the receipt, storage, handling and delivery of the aviation fuel to the aircrafts at the airport. - 21.
 On the basis of submission of the Parties, the Commission has also noted that for management of On-site infrastructure of MAFFFL, an operator would be appointed through a competitive bidding process, whereas two operators would be selected for Into Plane Services. - 22.
 The Commission noted that Mumbai Airport is a land constrained airport and the integration of individual facilities of the Oil PSUs, post combination, would lead to an optimum usage of the land.
 The Commission noted that the integrated fuel farm facility would work on an open access basis and the charges for the operation of which would be regulated by AERA.
 The Commission also noted that the proposed fuel farm facility is stated to bring in reduction in the infrastructure charges to be paid by the ATF suppliers vis-à-vis the present charges for operation of the individual facilities.
-The Commission took note of the fact that taking into consideration the examples of fuel farm facilities at those airports that the ATF suppliers other than the Oil PSUs entered the market to supply ATF.
-Accordingly, the Commission is of the opinion that creation of such facility could provide similar benefits to all the users of such facilities at the Mumbai Airport.
-The Commission also observed that as the proposed fuel facilities at the facility observed that as the proposed facilities at the facilities at the similar benefits to all the users of such facilities at the facilities at the facilities at benefits to all the users of such facilities at the facilities at benefits to all the users of such facilities at the facilities at benefits to all the users of such facilities at the facilities at benefits to all the users of such facilities at the facilities at the facilities at benefits to all the users of such facilities at the facilities at benefits to all the users of such facilities at the facilities at the facilities at benefits to all the users of such facilities at the facilities at benefits to all the users of such facilities at the facilities at the facilities at benefits to all the users of such facilities at the facilities at the facilities at benefits to all the users of such facilities at the facilities at the facilities at benefits to all the users of such facilities at the facilities at the facilities at th about integration and upgradation of the existing fuelling infrastructure and operations at the Mumbai Airport, there could be competition enhancing benefits associated with the creation of such a facility, absent which, it could be practically difficult for new entrants to duplicate the infrastructure for fuelling the aircrafts, thus resulting in a status quo condition with respect to the number of ATF suppliers at the airport.
+The Commission took note of the fact that taking into consideration the examples of fuel farm facilities operating at the other airports it is only after the creation of such facilities at those airports that the ATF suppliers other than the Oil PSUs entered the market to supply ATF.
+Accordingly, the Commission is of the opinion that creation of such facility could provide similar benefits to all the users of such facility at the Mumbai Airport.
+The Commission also observed that as the proposed some facility of the Mumbai Airport.
+The Commission also observed that as the proposed some facility of the Mumbai Airport.

+about integration and upgradation of the existing fuelling infrastructure and operations at the Mumbai Airport, there could be competition enhancing benefits associated with the creation of such a facility, absent which, it could be practically difficult for new entrants to duplicate the infrastructure for fuelling the aircrafts, thus resulting in a status quo condition with respect to the number of ATF suppliers at the airport.